 The BID’s flagship product to support business location decisions is the annual State of Georgetown report.
 The report compiles a wide range of data that can support decision makers:

-Additional presentations and reports on these topics can be found in the Research & Data section of this website.
+Additional presentations and reports on these topics can be found in the Real Estate and Development section of this website.

 The BID can also deliver custom research that elaborates on topics presented in the State of Georgetown in order to support a location decision.
 If you are interested in addressing a specific topic or question, please contact the BID’s Economic Development Director Jamie Scott at email@example.com.